 Member Since: 1st Apr 2016

-Karen has worked with clients such as HR Zone, Kew Gardens, Deloitte, GAMA Healthcare, The Royal Town Planning Institute, Ford, Adam & Eve Communications, Unison, Trades Union Congress (TUC), NHS Innovation Fund, Here East Olympic Village, The City Centre (Corporation of London), Working Well Trust, CNWL NHS Foundation Trust, Aromatherapy Associates, K Benchmark, Collinson, Chobham Academy and others.
+Karen has worked with clients such a HR Zone, University of London, Weber Shandwick, Kew Gardens, Deloitte, GAMA Healthcare, The Royal Town Planning Institute, Ford, Ascend Global Media, Unison, Trades Union Congress (TUC), NHS Innovation Fund, Here East Olympic Village, The City Centre (Corporation of London), Working Well Trust, CNWL NHS Foundation Trust, Collinson, Chobham Academy and others.

 To book an initial complementary mindfulness for the workplace consultation or coaching conversation email Karen on: [email protected] or call her on 07815 591279.

-Coach & Mindfulness Trainer Green Space Coaching & Mindfulness
+Executive and Leadership Coach & Mindfulness Trainer & Co-founder of Parcival Green Space Coaching & Mindfulness

 16th Dec 2021